Arthritis of the Shoulder

 Also known as “wear-and-tear” arthritis, osteoarthritis is a condition that destroys the smooth outer covering (articular cartilage) of bone.
 As the cartilage wears away, it becomes frayed and rough, and the protective space between the bones decreases.
 During movement, the bones of the joint rub against each other, causing pain.

-Osteoarthritis usually affects people over 50 years of age and is more common in the acromioclavicular joint than in the glenohumeral shoulder joint.
+Osteoarthritis usually affects people over 50 years of age and is more common in the AC joint than in the Glenohumeral shoulder joint.

 Rheumatoid arthritis (RA) is a chronic disease that attacks multiple joints throughout the body.
 It is symmetrical, meaning that it usually affects the same joint on both sides of the body.